๐Ÿฆ‚Texas Government

 Texas State Bird: Northern Mockingbird

-• Found throughout Texas in diverse habitats, symbolizing the state's ecological variety
+• Found throughout Texas in diverse habitats, symbolizing the state's ecological variety.

-Texas State Mammal: Texas Longhorn
+Texas State Large Mammal: Texas Longhorn

 Quick Reference Table